 Hands-on activities and experiential learning are paired with theory-based methodologies for teachers to integrate into their classroom as they make curricular connections and instill high-quality arts education by linking teaching and learning standards.

-Other opportunities offered by School and Family Programs include the very popular Educators’ Night Out, a subscription to the department E-newsletter, a special performance opportunities.
+Other opportunities offered by School & Family Programs include the very popular Educators’ Night Out, a subscription to the department E-newsletter, and special performance opportunities.

-For more information, contact Heather McCartney, Director of School and Family Programs at firstname.lastname@example.org or 212-727-0169.
+For more information, contact Heather McCartney, Director of School & Family Programs at email@example.com or 212-727-0169.

 The Joyce Theater's School & Family Program at work in a classroom at PS 174.